Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/solve-the-problem-yourself-wip.md

 Why is there also a place at the top that shows the mod where the error occurred, so if I look at it from the top will I get a more detailed answer?

-Yes, if we look at the sentences following Description and Caused by above, we can roughly determine who(WHAT MOD) is behind it.
+Yes, if we look at the sentences following Description and Caused by above, we can roughly determine what mod caused the crash

 ## Other issues

-You can find java.lang.XXX in the next line of the Description,The following are some of the XXX representatives' questions:
+You can find java.lang.XXX in the next line of the Description, The following are some of the XXX representatives' questions:

 ### NoClassDefFoundError